Quantum dot: Colloidal synthesis

 Colloidal semiconductor nanocrystals are synthesized from solutions, much like traditional chemical processes.
 The main difference is the product neither precipitates as a bulk solid nor remains dissolved.
 Heating the solution at high temperature, the precursors decompose forming monomers which then nucleate and generate nanocrystals.
 Temperature is a critical factor in determining optimal conditions for the nanocrystal growth.
 It must be high enough to allow for rearrangement and annealing of atoms during the synthesis process while being low enough to promote crystal growth.
 The concentration of monomers is another critical factor that has to be stringently controlled during nanocrystal growth.
 The growth process of nanocrystals can occur in two different regimes: "focusing" and "defocusing".
 At high monomer concentrations, the critical size (the size where nanocrystals neither grow nor shrink) is relatively small, resulting in growth of nearly all particles.
 In this regime, smaller particles grow faster than large ones (since larger crystals need more atoms to grow than small crystals) resulting in the size distribution focusing, yielding an improbable distribution of nearly monodispersed particles.
 The size focusing is optimal when the monomer concentration is kept such that the average nanocrystal size present is always slightly larger than the critical size.
 Over time, the monomer concentration diminishes, the critical size becomes larger than the average size present, and the distribution defocuses.

 There are colloidal methods to produce many different semiconductors.
 Typical dots are made of binary compounds such as lead sulfide, lead selenide, cadmium selenide, cadmium sulfide, cadmium telluride, indium arsenide, and indium phosphide.
 Dots may also be made from ternary compounds such as cadmium selenide sulfide.
 Further, recent advances have been made which allow for synthesis of colloidal perovskite quantum dots.

-These quantum dots can contain as few as 100 to 100,000 atoms within the quantum dot volume, with a diameter of ≈10 to 50 atoms.
+These quantum dots can contain as few as 100 to 100,000 atoms within the quantum dot volume, with a diameter of approximately 10 to 50 atom diameters.
 This corresponds to about 2 to 10 nanometers, and at 10 nm in diameter, nearly 3 million quantum dots could be lined up end to end and fit within the width of a human thumb.

 Large batches of quantum dots may be synthesized via colloidal synthesis.
 Due to this scalability and the convenience of benchtop conditions, colloidal synthetic methods are promising for commercial applications.

 Plasma synthesis

 Plasma synthesis has evolved to be one of the most popular gas-phase approaches for the production of quantum dots, especially those with covalent bonds.
-For example, silicon (Si) and germanium (Ge) quantum dots have been synthesized by using nonthermal plasma.
+For example, silicon and germanium quantum dots have been synthesized by using nonthermal plasma.
 The size, shape, surface and composition of quantum dots can all be controlled in nonthermal plasma.
 Doping that seems quite challenging for quantum dots has also been realized in plasma synthesis.
 Quantum dots synthesized by plasma are usually in the form of powder, for which surface modification may be carried out.
 This can lead to excellent dispersion of quantum dots in either organic solvents or water (i. e., colloidal quantum dots).